Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 If $M$ is an $R$-module and $f_i$ are elements of $R$ the complex $K(M; f_1, \dots, f_n)$ is a complex of $R$-modules and can be identified with

-\section{Almost Commutative Algebra}
+\section{Almost commutative algebra}

 This chapter is devoted to the study of almost coherent modules.
 We recall some basic definitions of almost mathematics in Section~\ref{almost-mathematics}.
 Then we discuss the main properties of almost finitely generated and almost finitely presented modules in Section~\ref{section-almost-finitely-presented}.
 These two sections closely follow the discussion of almost mathematics in \cite{GR}.
 Section~\ref{section-almost-coherent} is dedicated to almost coherent modules and almost coherent rings.
-We show that almost coherent modules from a Weak Serre subcategory of $R$-modules, and they coincide with almost finitely presented ones in the case of almost coherent rings.
+We show that almost coherent modules form a weak Serre subcategory of $R$-modules, and they coincide with almost finitely presented ones in the case of almost coherent rings.
 We discuss base change results in Section~\ref{base-change-section}.
 Finally, we develop some topological aspects of almost finitely generated modules over ``topologically universally adhesive rings'' in Section~\ref{adhesive-almost}.

-\subsection{The Category of Almost Modules}
+\subsection{The category of almost modules}

-We begin this section by recalling some basic definitions of almost mathematics from \cite{GR}.
-We fix some ``base'' ring $R$ with an ideal $\m$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m$ is flat.
+We begin this section by recalling basic definitions of almost mathematics from \cite{GR}.
+We fix a ``base'' ring $R$ with an ideal $\m$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m$ is flat.
 We always do almost mathematics with respect to $\m$.

 \begin{lemma} Let $M$ be an $R$-module.
 Then the following are equivalent: \begin{enumerate}[label=\textbf{(\arabic*)}] \item The module $\m M$ is the zero module. \item The module $\m \otimes_R M$ is the zero module. \item The module $\widetilde{\m}\otimes_R M$ is the zero module. \item The module $M$ is annihilated by $\e$ for every $\e\in \m$. \end{enumerate} \end{lemma} \begin{proof} Note that the multiplication map $\m\otimes_R \m \to \m$ is surjective as $\m^2=\m$.
 This implies that we have surjections